DHTMLX/gantt-docs/data/api/gantt_autoschedule.md

 @template:	api_method
 @descr:
+{{pronote This functionality is available in the PRO edition only.}}

-to recalculate the schedule starting from a particular task, pass the id of the task as an argument to the autoSchedule() method:
+To recalculate the schedule starting from a particular task, pass the id of the task as an argument to the **autoSchedule()** method:
 ~~~js
 gantt.autoSchedule(taskId);
 ~~~